gatoravi/maury/README.md

 of applications, for example detecting tumor/normal sample-swaps.

-##Example analysis
+## Example analysis
-For an example analysis using maury, please refer to https://github.com/gatoravi/maury/wiki
+For a sample analysis using maury, please refer to https://github.com/gatoravi/maury/wiki

 ##Install